bushstas/classy-loader/README.md

   Rick: 'Rick'
 }[name];
 ```
-And then an another result for the automatic mode.
+And then the automatic mode will give this result:
 ```javascript
 let className = {
   red: 'color-red',